ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 Motivation: the .lob File Extension
 ----------

 This package came together when parsing a hundred thousand Word documents in a governmental archive.
-The files did not have a file extension.
+The files did not have a helpful file extension.
 They had been stored as 'large object data' in a database, and given the generic `.lob` extension.

 ``` r
 # The older Word .doc versions are at the top, and newer .docx are at the end.